k15z/IntXeger/README.md

 ## Quick Start

-Let's start with a simple example where our regex specifies a two-character strnig that only contains lowercase letters.
+Let's start with a simple example where our regex specifies a two-character string that only contains lowercase letters.

 ```python